dinosn/jumpscale_core8/docs/Walkthrough/Models/Creating_data_model.md

 ```

  ## Step 3: Create the collection file
- To create the collection , a python file has to be set to allow searching , and listing of the models, as seen bellow:
+ To create the collection , a python file has to be set to allow searching , and listing of the models, as seen below:

  ```python
  from JumpScale import j